luisbenitez02/g-challenge/README.md

         d.department,
         j.job;
 ```
-This query makes an inner join between the tables departments, jobs and hired_employees to get the names of department and job for the employees filtering the data by year = 2021.
+This query makes an inner join among the tables departments, jobs and hired_employees to get the names of department and job for the employees filtering the data by year = 2021.

 The clausule 'COUNT(CASE WHEN DATEPART(QUARTER, h.datetime) = 1 THEN 1 END) AS Q#':